Kulsoom’s condition deteriorates, shifted to ICU

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-LONDON: The condition of Kulsoom Nawaz, wife of former prime minister Nawaz Sharif, has suddenly deteriorated after which she was rushed to the ICU from the emergency unit, sources informed on Thursday.
+LONDON: The condition of Kulsoom Nawaz, wife of former prime minister Nawaz Sharif, has been shifted to ICU from emergency unit as her health condition has deteriorated again, sources informed on Thursday.

-Kulsoom Nawaz fell down in the ICU after suffering cardiac arrest and she has not regained consciousness till this report was being filed.
+Kulsoom Nawaz fell in ICU after cardiac arrest, she has not regained conscious up till now.
 The wife of former premier was re-admitted to the hospital on Wednesday.
 Doctors, who have been doing regular checkups of Kulsoom Nawaz, had advised that she should be hospitalised for further treatment.

 Nawaz Sharif, along with daughter Maryam Nawaz, left for London earlier today to spend Eid with his ailing wife.
-Maryam, in a tweet, informed of their departure and requested prayers for her mother's healthallegation comes to the fore against any judge of superior judiciary or NAB chairman, the matter is referred to the SJC.
+Maryam, in a tweet, informed of their departure and requested prayers for her mother’s health.

-The petitioner had taken the plea in his petition that leveling allegations by politicians against their rivals under political motives was acceptable.
-However, a revered institution like NAB should not become a tool in any political campaign against any politician.
-In this regard, it is the basic responsibility of NAB to avoid issuing press releases with reference to such allegations that need more investigation.

-It was said in the petition that the NAB chairman had issued a press release on May 8 that Nawaz Sharif transferred $4.9 billion to India through money laundering.

-The petition further said that Justice (retd) Javed Iqbal is unable to perform his duties by staying neutral.
-Therefore, he should be sacked from his office.
-He demanded in his petition that the NAB chairman should either tender an unconditional apology or the SJC should give such a decision which meets the norms of justice.
+Kulsoom Nawaz underwent surgery in 2017 to remove diseased lymph nodes after she was diagnosed with throat cancer.
+In April, her medical reports indicated that her health had worsened after her throat cancer began to spread to the rest of her body.
+On May 25, her health was said to have improved following medical treatment for throat cancer in London.

+Nawaz and Maryam are scheduled to return to the country after spending Eid with Kulsoom Nawaz.
+On June 7, Nawaz and Maryam had sought a five-day exemption from appearance before Accountability Court in the corruption references against the Sharif family.

-LONDON: The condition of Kulsoom Nawaz, wife of former prime minister Nawaz Sharif, has suddenly deteriorated after which she was rushed to the ICU from the emergency unit, sources informed on Thursday.
+LONDON: The condition of Kulsoom Nawaz, wife of former prime minister Nawaz Sharif, has been shifted to ICU from emergency unit as her health condition has deteriorated again, sources informed on Thursday.

-Kulsoom Nawaz fell down in the ICU after suffering cardiac arrest and she has not regained consciousness till this report was being filed.
+Kulsoom Nawaz fell in ICU after cardiac arrest, she has not regained conscious up till now.
 The wife of former premier was re-admitted to the hospital on Wednesday.
 Doctors, who have been doing regular checkups of Kulsoom Nawaz, had advised that she should be hospitalised for further treatment.

 Nawaz Sharif, along with daughter Maryam Nawaz, left for London earlier today to spend Eid with his ailing wife.
-Maryam, in a tweet, informed of their departure and requested prayers for her mother's healthallegation comes to the fore against any judge of superior judiciary or NAB chairman, the matter is referred to the SJC.
+Maryam, in a tweet, informed of their departure and requested prayers for her mother’s health.

-The petitioner had taken the plea in his petition that leveling allegations by politicians against their rivals under political motives was acceptable.
-However, a revered institution like NAB should not become a tool in any political campaign against any politician.
-In this regard, it is the basic responsibility of NAB to avoid issuing press releases with reference to such allegations that need more investigation.

-It was said in the petition that the NAB chairman had issued a press release on May 8 that Nawaz Sharif transferred $4.9 billion to India through money laundering.
+Kulsoom Nawaz underwent surgery in 2017 to remove diseased lymph nodes after she was diagnosed with throat cancer.
+In April, her medical reports indicated that her health had worsened after her throat cancer began to spread to the rest of her body.
+On May 25, her health was said to have improved following medical treatment for throat cancer in London.

+Nawaz and Maryam are scheduled to return to the country after spending Eid with Kulsoom Nawaz.
+On June 7, Nawaz and Maryam had sought a five-day exemption from appearance before Accountability Court in the corruption references against the Sharif family.

 Comments